Code-Institute-Submissions/return-my-coffee/testing.md

     - I believe that this visual bug could potentially be 'fixed' by allowing the user to scroll down the webpage. **However**, this would interfere with the touchscreen controls of the game and would prevent the users from playing it.

     - I have added some guidance on the Frogger's help page for users who are experiencing this bug.
 It tells users to 'swipe up' to bypass the issue and play the game as normal.
-For now, this all can do to address the issue, but I hope to fix the issue properly in future updates.
+For now, this all can do to address the issue, but I hope to fix this properly in future updates.

     - Another user who tested the application, and who was also using an iPhone 7 did not report this sort of issue.

-    - Another user, who tested the game on an iPhone X also did not report any issues.
+    - Another user, who tested the game on an iPhone X, also did not report any issues.

 - I believe that this bug is not detrimental to the project's overall UX design as the game is responsive for a vast majority of devices and this particular visual issue does not hinder users from playing the game.
-However, I may try to address this in the future.
+However, I will want to address this bug in the future.